-Category 7 Employee commuting
+Employee commuting

-The GHG emissions associated with employee commuting are estimated with fulltime equivalents (FTEs).
+The GHG emissions associated with employee commuting are estimated with full-time equivalents (FTEs).
 FTEs are reported and compiled within the corporate reporting system.
 FTEs include both Sika employees and external temporaries, but exclude contractors.
 In alignment with the WBCSD sector guidance, the following assumptions were made:

-- Default mode of 100% travel by car (1 employee per car) - Default average number of trips as 440 (220 working days 2 = 440 trips) - All Sika Services entities related to Corporate Departments were considered to include 40% home office in 2022 - Default travel distance of 30 kilometers (per trip) by car - Diesel was considered as the fuel used and the relevant emission factor was applied
+- Default mode of 100% travel by car (1 employee per car). - Default average number of trips as 440 (220 working days 2 = 440). - Default travel distance of 30 kilometers (per trip) by car. - Diesel was considered as the fuel used and the relevant emission factor was applied.